Usher (musician): 2015–2017: Hard II Love and Hands of Stone

 On June 12, 2016, it was reported that Raymond signed a management deal with business partner Scooter Braun.
 Braun already represented Justin Bieber and had a joint venture with Raymond and Bieber.
 This report was confirmed by Usher during a sit down interview with Ryan Seacrest at the 73rd annual Cannes Festival on June 21, 2016.
 Usher furthered his acting career, starring as American former professional boxer Sugar Ray Leonard in the 2016 American-Panamanian biographical sports film Hands of Stone about the career of Panamanian former professional boxer Roberto Durán.
-In it, he starred opposite of Édgar Ramírez, Robert De Niro and Ruben Blades.
+In it, he starred opposite of Édgar Ramírez, Robert De Niro, and Ruben Blades.
 On August 26, 2016, Hands of Stone premiered worldwide.
 "Missin U" was also released as a third single by RCA Records for online streaming and digital download, along with "Champions (from the Motion Picture Hands of Stone)", both on Vevo.
-On August 30, "Rivals" featuring Future was released and debuted exclusively on Tidal with its accompanying video.
+On August 30, "Rivals" (featuring Future) was released and debuted exclusively on Tidal with its accompanying video.
 It was released on Vevo on September 2, 2016.
 On September 13, 2016, both "Missin U" and "Rivals" were sent to radio as the album's third and fourth singles.

-The album Hard II Love was released on September 16, 2016, and received generally positive reviews from contemporary music critics.
+The album Hard II Love was released on September 16, 2016, and received generally positive reviews from music critics.
 It debuted at number 5 on the US Billboard 200, and sold 28,000 copies in the United States in its first week.
 It also became his seventh consecutive top ten album in the United States.
-The lead single, "No Limit" featuring rapper Young Thug initially was serviced to Urban radio on June 9, and eventually peaked at number 1 on the Mainstream R&B/Hip-Hop airplay chart, number 32 on the Billboard Hot 100, and number 9 on the Hot R&B/Hip-Hop Songs.
-On December 16, 2016, Chris Brown released "Party" as the second single from his forthcoming album Heartbreak on a Full Moon featuring Usher and Gucci Mane.
+The lead single, "No Limit" initially was serviced to Urban radio on June 9, and eventually peaked at number 1 on the Mainstream R&B/Hip-Hop airplay chart, number 32 on the Billboard Hot 100, and number 9 on the Hot R&B/Hip-Hop Songs.
+On December 16, 2016, Chris Brown released "Party" as the second single from his album Heartbreak on a Full Moon featuring Usher and Gucci Mane.